hackbrightacademy/explore-python/contents/basics-1.rst

     A function that outputs the name of an object's class.

   call
-  calling
+  function call
   to call a function
     Another way to describe using a function is to say that you're performing a *function call* or that you're *calling* a function.
+When you use a function --- by writing its name followed by a pair of parentheses (ex.: ``print()``) --- you're making a function call.

   `print`
   the `print` function